evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## Performance

 The XPENG P7 AWD Performance has a maximum power of 405KW (551hp).
 The total torque is 717nm.
-The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,9 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging